-We have various types of contracts with multiple performance obligations, primarily consisting of multi-year sponsorship and media rights agreements.
-The transaction price in these types of contracts is allocated on a relative standalone selling price basis.
-We typically determine the standalone selling price of individual performance obligations based on management estimates, unless standalone selling prices are observable through past transactions.
-Estimates used to determine a performance obligation's standalone selling price impact the amount and timing of revenue recognized, but not the total amount of revenue to be recognized under the arrangement.
+We have various types of contracts with multiple performance obligations, primarily consisting of multi-year media rights, site fees, consumer products licensing and sponsorship agreements.
+The transaction price in these types of contracts is allocated on a relative stand-alone selling price basis.
+We typically determine the stand-alone selling price of individual performance obligations based on management estimates, unless stand-alone selling prices are observable through past transactions.
+Estimates used to determine a performance obligation's stand-alone selling price impact the amount and timing of revenue recognized, but not the total amount of revenue to be recognized under the arrangement.